 Step 4: Repeat step 3 until the cause has been identified

 Should there still be a lack of clarity as to the problem’s cause, the question of why needs to continue being asked.
 The cause might be identified after 2 times, or it might take 8 times.

-Tips and Focus areas
+Cause and Effect Analysis tips and Focus areas

 - Utilise the Fishbone diagram to keep the team’s focus on causes instead of symptoms.